 The problem with most coolers is that they look like coolers.
 If your party demands something a little more stylish and fun, Clevr’s 80-Quart Rolling Party Cooler is just the trick.
 It offers useful features like a built-in bottle opener, drain spout, and removable dual-hinged lids for easier access.

-If money is no object, or you’re an elite paratrooper, or you routinely transport fragile, high-value goods that need chilling like organs or COVID-19 vaccines, look no further than Speedbox.
+If money is no object, or you’re an elite paratrooper, or you routinely transport fragile, high-value goods that need chilling like human organs or COVID-19 vaccines, look no further than Speedbox.
 The Missouri-based company makes some of the world’s toughest storage boxes — tough enough to be relied on by the world’s best military forces.
-The Endurance-40 is a near-bombproof mil-spec wheeled tote with a 300-pound load capacity that all rolls on no-flat, off-road tires.
-Technically, it wasn’t designed as cooler, but the rotomolded construction, built-in drain, and industry-leading reliability and portability make it perfect for just that purpose.
+The Endurance-40 is a near-bombproof, mil-spec wheeled tote with a 300-pound load capacity that all rolls on no-flat, off-road tires.
+Technically, it wasn’t designed as a cooler, but the rotomolded construction, built-in drain, and industry-leading reliability and portability make it perfect for just that purpose.

 For bigger parties or thirstier friends, size matters.
 Fatboy’s 70-Quart Wheeled Cooler is nearly three feet long and 18 inches across.
 That’s enough for 75 pounds of cubed ice or more than 80 cans — your call.
 It’ll keep ice frozen for up to nine days, thanks to proprietary Cryo-Foam polyurethane insulation.
 Plus, it boasts handy bottle openers, a 27-inch fish scale, and a freezer-grade gasket.
 Thankfully, twin rubber tires make it easy to tote the nearly 40-pound design around.